Join us in reminding your community to prepare and take extra care on the roads over long weekends and holidays because #SafetyNeverTakesAHoliday.

 [Sub-heading] Your road safety checklist

-Drive to the conditions by taking notice of the road, weather and traffic conditions and adjusting your behaviour to match.
+- Drive to the conditions.
+Take notice of the road, weather and traffic conditions and adjust your behaviour to match.
 It might mean slowing down, increasing your distance from the vehicle in front of you or turning on your headlights or fog lights.

 [Sub-heading] Get involved